jjwithanr/obsidian_bible_study/docs/New Testament/Luke/Luke12.md

 #### v.12
 >for the Holy Spirit will teach you at that time what you should say."

+This is not an excuse for lazy preachers; it is an assurance that in the intimidating setting of a formal hearing, faithful disciples will not be left to their own devices.
+This is a very practical outcome of the gift of the Spirit promised in [3:16](Luke3#v.16-17) (and cf. [11:13](Luke11#v.13)).
+#teachthetext #rtfrance

 #### v.13
 >Someone in the crowd said to him, "Teacher, tell my brother to divide the inheritance with me."